earcherc/deepworktimer/README.md

 - **Next.js**: Utilized within a development Docker container for a consistent development environment and seamless SSR/SSG capabilities.
 - **Jotai**: For efficient and straightforward state management.
-- **React Hook Form**: To manage form states with minimal re-rendering.
-- **URQL**: For handling GraphQL data fetching and caching.
 - **TailwindCSS**: For a utility-first approach to styling.
-- **GraphQL**: Used as the querying language to communicate with the backend.
+- **React Query**: For network requests, state management, caching.

 ### Backend

-- **GraphQL**: Serves as the main API endpoint for front-end data querying.
 - **FastAPI**: Running inside a development Docker container, providing a high-performance, easy-to-use framework for APIs.
 - **Redis**: Used for caching and session management.
 - **Session-Based Authentication**: To securely manage user sessions.